 A Globe and Mail Top 100 Book of Year, a National Post Best Book of the Year, a CBC Books choice for holiday gift-giving, and CNBC Power Lunch host Brian Sullivan’s pick as one of the top 5 books of 2015.

-• An Amazon.com Business Book of the Year 2015 and a Best Book for May
+An Amazon.com Business Book of the Year 2015 and Book of the Month

 A cartoonist’s take on Koretz’s spectacular Bayano oil swindle (Chicago Daily News)